 You need to look at more than the vehicle cost when deciding to purchase a new or used car.
 Ongoing maintenance and insurance costs can impact how much you spend on your vehicle each year.
 New vehicles are more expensive.
 However, they can offer owners savings on insurance due to new safety features.
 You also spend less on maintenance for the first several years you own a new vehicle, and repairs are typically covered by your warranty, which extends for 36 months on average.

 Those looking to purchase a car on a budget might choose used cars.
 These offer a lower upfront cost, even if the vehicle is just a few years old.
 However, used cars may not have the protection of a manufacturer’s warranty.
 You might get stuck with expensive repairs or even a car that doesn’t run after a few months.
-When buying a used vehicle, you should have it professionally inspected to avoid running into major issues after purchase.
+When buying a used vehicle, you should have it professionally inspected and check the vehicle history report to avoid running into major issues after purchase.